brightdo/Banker-s-Algorithm/README.md

 the task wait; when a release occurs, try to satisfy pending requests in a FIFO manner.

 ### input
-The program takes an input with  values T, the number of tasks, and R, the number of resource types, followed by R additional values, the number of units present of each resource type.
+The program takes a text file input with  values T, the number of tasks, and R, the number of resource types, followed by R additional values, the number of units present of each resource type.
 Then come multiple inputs, each representing the next activity of a specific task in the following format.

 activity task-number delay resource-type initial-claim